 and you will strike his heel.”

-It would be many millennia before that offspring became reality in Jesus Christ, and will be millennia after that offspring was born before the reality of that redemption will be fully realized.
+It would be many millennia before that offspring became reality in Jesus Christ, and it will be millennia after that offspring was born before the reality of that redemption will be fully realized.
+We are still waiting on it!

 God’s ways are not our ways, and his thoughts are not our thoughts.
 God’s perspective and purpose are greater than ours.